 For the ACE proposal, the EPA reflected this in assumptions made in the power sector modeling, using the Integrated Planning Model (IPM), to assess potential costs and benefits of the proposed rule.
-In that modeling, the EPA assumed two different levels of potential HRI (in percentage terms)-a lower expected HRI without NSR reform and a higher expected HRI with NSR reform.171
+In that modeling, the EPA assumed two different levels of potential HRI (in percentage terms)-a lower expected HRI without NSR reform and a higher expected HRI with NSR reform.

 As mentioned earlier in this preamble, the EPA is not taking final action on the proposed NSR reforms in this final rulemaking action; the EPA intends to take final action on that proposal in a separate final action at a later date.
 Without finalization of NSR reforms, the EPA anticipates that states in some instances may determine, when considering other factors, that the candidate technologies, "Blade Path Upgrade (Steam Turbine)" and "Redesign/Replace Economizer," are less appropriate for application to a particular source or sources than the EPA anticipated would be when it proposed the ACE Rule.
-Nevertheless, the EPA is retaining these two candidate technologies as part of the final BSER, because it still expects these technologies to be generally applicable across the fleet of existing EGUs, and because the costs of the technologies themselves are generally economical and reasonable.

-c.
+Nevertheless, c.
 Level of Stringency Associated With the BSER